 You may remember the buzz surrounding Pippa's decision not to employ Kate as her Matron of Honor.
-Though, Princess Charlotte and Prince George served as flower girl and pageboy—a young attendant who traditionally carries the train of the bride's dress—respectively.
+Princess Charlotte and Prince George, though, served as flower girl and pageboy—a young attendant who traditionally carries the train of the bride's dress—respectively.

 Prince William's pageboys included his godson, Tom Pettifer, and Billy Lowther-Pinkerton, the son of Will's Secretary.
 Prince Harry acted as best man for his older brother, and Harry has now returned the ask with one of his own.

 For her part, Meghan Markle decided not to have a maid of honor.
-The remaining ten members of the couple's bridal party are all under the age of eight, and include godchildren of both Harry and Meghan, the kids of friends, and of course — Prince George and Princess Charlotte.
+The remaining ten members of the couple's bridal party are all under the age of 8 and include godchildren of both Harry and Meghan, the kids of friends, and of course Prince George and Princess Charlotte.

 The Guest List

 While Harry and Meghan's venue seats 800, their guest list has been reported to cut off at the 600-mark.
-Considering Markle's acting career and Harry's status as, you know, a prince, we're also counting on multiple celebrity sightings at their ceremony — possibly including two of Harry's exes!
-Other guest list mentions are Priyanka Chopra, the Spice Girls, and Markle's former Suits co-stars — including on-screen hubby Patrick J. Adams.
-We may even see a performance from Sir Elton John!
+Some of their guest list mentions are Priyanka Chopra, the Spice Girls, and Markle's former Suits co-stars—including on-screen hubby Patrick J. Adams.
+There was even a performance by Sir Elton John!

-Unfortunately, Harry's besties Barack and Michelle Obama won't be in attendance.
+Unfortunately, Harry's besties Barack and Michelle Obama weren't in attendance.
 In order to remain neutral, the Foreign Office advised the couple not to invite any foreign leaders to the wedding.
 This means current U.S. president Donald Trump and British Prime Minister Theresa May didn't manage an invite either.

 Male guests are expected to wear military uniforms, morning dress (single-breasted coats with tails) or lounge suits (what we consider a business suit).
 Female attire is less specifically outlined, though hats (or fascinators!) are a must.

-In an update released by Kensington Palace, we learned Meghan Markle's mother, Doria Ragland, will ride with her via car to Windsor Castle the morning of the wedding.
-Following Harry and Markle's hour-long ceremony at St. George's Chapel, the pair will partake in a celebratory ride around Windsor from the comfort of the royal family's Ascot Landau carriage.
-A covered method of transportation, the Scottish State Coach, is also on deck in case of rain.
+Meghan Markle's mother, Doria Ragland, rode with her via car to Windsor Castle the morning of the wedding.
+Following Harry and Markle's hour-long ceremony at St. George's Chapel, the pair partook in a celebratory ride around Windsor from the comfort of the royal family's Ascot Landau carriage.
+A covered method of transportation, the Scottish State Coach, was also on deck in case of rain.

-English brides lead the processional down the aisle, with their bridesmaids in tow, unescorted by ushers, who stand at the front of the church with the groom.
+English brides lead the processional down the aisle with their bridesmaids in tow, unescorted by ushers, who stand at the front of the church with the groom.
 Will and Kate selected the 32-person Choir of Westminster Abbey, the Chapel Royal Choir, the 39 musicians of the London Chamber orchestra, and the Central Band of the Royal Air Force to perform various selections, including March from The Birds by Sir Charles Hubert Hastings Parry, Fantasia on Greensleeves by Ralph Vaughan Williams, and Romance for String Orchestra Op.
 11 by Gerald Finzi.
 Kate walked down the aisle to "I Was Glad" by Sir Charles Hubert Hastings Parry.
 Some royal wedding staples have been Mendelssohn's "Wedding March," the hymn "The Lord's My Shepherd," and Widor's "Toccata from Organ Symphony No. 5," which was the recessional piece at Edward and Sophie's wedding.
-(Official recordings of Will and Kate's music were made available on iTunes on May 5, and a physical album was released May 10.)
 The ceremony itself was divided between three officiants: the Dean of Westminster conducting the service, the Archbishop of Canterbury presiding over the vows, and the Bishop of London giving the address.
-Will and Kate exchanged traditional vows, with one exception: Back in 1999, Sophie, Countess of Wessex, caused an uproar for promising to "honour, cherish and obey" Prince Edward, and the newest royal couple wanted to avoid repeating this public relations nightmare.
-Instead, they vowed to "love, comfort, honour, and keep" each other.
+Will and Kate exchanged traditional vows, with one exception: Back in 1999, Sophie, Countess of Wessex, caused an uproar for promising to "honor, cherish and obey" Prince Edward, and the newest royal couple wanted to avoid repeating this public relations nightmare.
+Instead, they vowed to "love, comfort, honor, and keep" each other.

-Prince Harry and Meghan Markle's ceremony will be led by the archbishop of Canterbury, Justin Welby; dean of Windsor Rev. David Conner; and Chicago-based bishop Michael Bruce Curry.
-For entertainment, it's been said that the couple will have multiple musical performers at the ceremony, including a 19-year-old cellist Sheku Kanneh-Mason, who in 2016 won the BBC Young Musicians contest; the St. George's Chapel Choir, led by Director James Vivian; and gospel group The Kingdom Choir.
-Though nothing has been confirmed by Kensington Palace, we're also crossing our fingers for Elton John, Ed Sheeran, and a Spice Girls reunion...
+Prince Harry and Meghan Markle's ceremony was led by the archbishop of Canterbury, Justin Welby, dean of Windsor Rev. David Conner, and Chicago-based bishop Michael Bruce Curry.
+For entertainment, the couple had multiple musical performers at the ceremony, including a 19-year-old cellist Sheku Kanneh-Mason, who in 2016 won the BBC Young Musicians contest, the St. George's Chapel Choir led by Director James Vivian, and gospel group The Kingdom Choir.

 Pippa Middleton and James Matthews celebrated their reception at the Middleton family home in Bucklebury, where their guests needed a previously determined password to make it through security.
 The Middleton estate hosts a glass greenhouse in the property's garden where 350 guests can comfortably party inside.
 Attendees later received monogrammed marshmallow treats as wedding favors, courtesy of James Middleton, Pippa and Kate's older brother who owns his own sweets company, Boomf.
 He reportedly provided personalized cupcakes for Kate and William's wedding as well.

-Harry and Meghan Markle will also enjoy, not one, but two receptions—a lunchtime version hosted by Queen Elizabeth inside Windsor Castle at St. George’s Hall, and another hosted by Prince Charles in the evening at Frogmore House (which will reportedly feature a festival theme).
-At some point during the wedding, Markle plans to make history by defying tradition to give a speech dedicated to her groom, a feat that no royal bride has ever done before.
+Harry and Meghan Markle also enjoyed not one, but two receptions—a lunchtime version hosted by Queen Elizabeth inside Windsor Castle at St. George’s Hall, and another hosted by Prince Charles in the evening at Frogmore House (which featured a festival theme).
+Markle planed to make history by defying tradition to give a speech dedicated to her groom, a feat that no royal bride has ever done before.

 The Royal Titles